You’ll never guess that these easy Eggless Chocolate Cupcakes are egg free! They are perfectly chocolatey, plus they are made in one bowl!

 Instructions

-- Preheat oven to 350F.
-Line 16 cupcake tins with liners.
+- Preheat the oven to 350ºF.
+Line 12 muffin tin cavities with liners.

 Channel Rochelle Hudson says